Linuxfabrik/lfops/CONTRIBUTING.md

 * Only mark a cell `x` in COMPATIBILITY.md once it is proven to run; use `(x)` for "expected to work but not verified".

+### Security by Default

+A host deployed with LFOps and no further inventory should already be in the state a security review would ask for, so where the safe value also works, it is the default.
+Do not ship the permissive one merely because the upstream package does; if you deviate from upstream, say so per "Deviating from an Upstream Default" below.

 ### Changelog Sections

 The project-agnostic "Changelog" rules above apply.
 LFOps overrides only the sorting: entries are sorted newest first, because operators running playbooks need to see what changed most recently.